ktallett/matheto/README.md

 # Matheto - Scientific Calculator

-A lightweight, modular scientific calculator built with C++ and Qt5 for mathematicians, engineers, and students.
+A lightweight scientific calculator built with C++ and Qt 5 for mathematicians, engineers, and students.

-Designed with functional minimalism and precision, featuring dual mathematical notation support (LaTeX and Typst) for educational and professional use.
+Designed with functional minimalism and precision, focusing on essential scientific calculations with dual mathematical notation output (LaTeX and Typst).

 ## Features

-- 🧮 **Scientific functions** - Trigonometric, logarithmic, exponential, and factorial operations
+- **Scientific functions** - Trigonometric, logarithmic, exponential, and factorial operations
-- 📐 **Mathematical notation** - Real-time LaTeX and Typst output for documentation
+- **Mathematical notation** - Real-time LaTeX and Typst output for documentation
-- 🎨 **Modern design** - Clean interface following Universal Design System principles
-- 📱 **Responsive layout** - Optimized for MNT Pocket Reform and desktop displays
-- ⚡ **Lightweight** - Fast, minimal dependencies, efficient performance
-- 🔢 **Expression evaluation** - Advanced math engine with proper operator precedence
+- **Expression evaluation** - Advanced math engine with proper operator precedence
-- 🎯 **Modular architecture** - Easily extensible for custom functions and converters
+- **Modular architecture** - Easily extensible for custom functions and converters
-- ⌨️ **Keyboard-friendly** - Full keyboard navigation support
+- **Responsive design** - Optimized for MNT Pocket Reform and desktop displays
+- **Modern UI** - Clean design following Universal Design System principles
+- **Lightweight** - Fast and efficient with minimal dependencies

 ## Installation